earth4x/sebastienpelletier/_posts/2016-09-20-document-angular-dgeni.markdown

 {% endhighlight %}

 ** Talk about using gulp... and make a comment about cleaning up the docs folder because Dgeni doesn't remove the partials (no cleaning) **

+First thing we are going to do is create a `docs` folder where we will have our configuration file, as well as the actual documentation.
+In this case, I opted to simply put it in the same directory, but you could package it in a `dist` folder if you want.

+Open your command line and create the following folders in the root folder of your application
+{% highlight shell %}
+mkdir docs
+cd docs
+mkdir config
+mkdir content
+{% endhighlight %}

 {% highlight javascript %}
 // Canonical path provides a consistent path (i.e. always forward slashes) across different OSes